CHRISTOPHER M. NANCARROW

-The Clerk administers the official court records for all trial court cases with jurisdiction in Allen County, prepares the permanent historical records for the courts, processes and issues various documents for court cases, and is responsible for nearly $34 million in financial transactions annually.
+The Clerk administers the official court records for all trial court cases with jurisdiction in Allen County, prepares the permanent historical records for the courts, processes and issues various documents for court cases, and is responsible for more than $35 million in financial transactions annually.

 As a member of the Election Board, the Clerk oversees, conducts and certifies the results for all federal, state, county, township, municipal, special, and school board elections.

 - Receipt filing fees, fines and costs for all court cases

 - Collect court costs and disburse judgment monies

 - Process marriage applications and issue marriage licenses

 - File and process new cases for Civil, Criminal, Family Relations, Probate and Small Claims Divisions

 - Issue various court documents including arrest warrants, commitments, jailer's releases, protective orders, service of process and writs

 - Maintain the Judgment Docket and Record of Judgments and Orders